 Nobody ever filled out an application for their own personality.
 "I'd like to be bold, optimistic, and endlessly patient, please.
 Here's my résumé."
 The form was never offered.

-Even the tendency toward religious belief—your openness to the sacred, your inclination toward spiritual conviction—is approximately 40% heritable.
+Even the tendency toward religious belief—your openness to the sacred, your inclination toward spiritual conviction—is approximately 40% heritable in adulthood.
 Some people are born with temperaments naturally open to transcendence.
 Others are born more skeptical.
 Neither chose their starting point.

 Jerome Kagan's longitudinal studies showed that temperament—whether a child is naturally inhibited or bold, cautious or risk-seeking—is visible from infancy and remains predictive across the lifespan.
 By age two, you could already see who you would become.